5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 • Operating System (OS).
 Excel seems to run best on Windows OS.
 Thus, we recommend you buy a Windows laptop instead of a MacBook or a Chromebook

 • Processor.
 As large Excel files can be demanding for a laptop to manage, the processor of the laptop you buy must be excellent.
-A late-generation i7 or Ryzen 7 should be adequate to handle the tasks you give to it
+A late-generation i7, Ultra 7, or Ryzen 7 should be adequate to handle the tasks you give to it

 • RAM capacity.
-Large Excel files can take up much memory space in the laptop you use when you work on them and that means your laptop should have enough RAM capacity.
+Large Excel files can take up a lot of memory space in the laptop you use when you work on them, and that means your laptop should have enough RAM capacity.
 This is especially true if you often need to open several applications or files simultaneously when you work on your Excel tasks.
 We recommend a laptop with 32GB RAM for this

 • Storage.
-You may need to store those large Excel files of yours or other files you need for your Excel work internally on your laptop so you can access them much easier later.
+You may need to store those large Excel files of yours or other files you need for your Excel work internally on your laptop, so you can access them much more easily later.
 Thus, the laptop you buy should have adequate storage space to accommodate those files.
 We recommend a laptop with at least 512GB SSD storage space for this

 Besides those things, it will be much better if the laptop you buy is portable, has enough battery capacity (at least 6-8 hours of normal usage for a full day of work), and has a Thunderbolt 4 or HDMI port (so you can connect to external monitors when you need to view more of your large Excel files at the same time).